 While Turkmenistan has not traditionally been considered an economic hot spot in Asia, recent economic growth makes it a promising location for international business.
 If you’re planning to outsource or expand your company’s operations to Turkmenistan, one of your first steps will most likely be putting together a talented team of employees to make the move with you.
 Before they can start working in Turkmenistan, though, you’ll need to make sure they have the necessary work permits and visas to do so legally.

-Types of Visas Available to Foreign Nationals in Turkmenistan
+Types of Work Visas in Turkmenistan

 The government in Turkmenistan issues a variety of visas to foreign nationals who intend to visit.
 Transit visas are available to foreign nationals who need to pass through Turkmenistan on their way to another destination.
 Tourist visas are also available to those who plan to visit the country, although they are required to have a guide with them throughout their stay.